kaby76/Trash/src/trst/readme.md

 ## Current version

-0.20.13 Add performance testing to templates.
+0.20.14 Add performance testing to templates.
 Add -force option to trgen to generate a target.
 Dotnet 7.0 dependency; desc.xml replacement for pom.xml.
+Add trfoldlit.
 NB: not all Trash tools supported yet.